Dilson Herrera: Cincinnati Reds

-Return to the Mets
+New York Mets (second stint)

-On November 29, 2018, the Mets signed Herrera to a minor league contract, with an invite to Spring Training.
+On November 29, 2018, the New York Mets signed Herrera to a minor league contract, with an invite to Spring Training.
 On July 3, 2019, he opted out of his deal with the Mets and was released, making him a free agent.
-On July 5, 2019, he opted back into his minor league deal with the Mets, after having received offers from other minor league teams.
-On September 1, 2019, Herrera once again opted out of his minors deal, making him a free agent.
+On July 5, he opted back into his minor league deal with the Mets, after having received offers from other minor league teams.
+On September 1, Herrera once again opted out of his minors deal, making him a free agent.

 Baltimore Orioles

 On December 5, 2019, Herrera signed a minor league contract with the Baltimore Orioles.
 On September 1, 2020, the Orioles selected Herrera to the active roster.
 Herrera was designated for assignment on September 8 after going hitless with four strikeouts in six plate appearances.
-He was outrighted on September 12, and elected free agency on September 28, 2020.
+He was outrighted on September 12, and elected free agency on September 28.
 After the 2020 season, he played for Colombia in the 2021 Caribbean Series.

 On April 9, 2021, Herrera signed with the Olmecas de Tabasco of the Mexican League.